coreinfrastructure/best-practices-badge/doc/other.md

 #### Upgrade: Future

-All the "future" criteria are moved into passing+1 or passing+2 as described below.
+All the "future" criteria are moved into silver or gold as described below.

 ### Basics